 What is the cost per credit hour at GCU?

-Military students (Active Duty, Active Reserve, Active Guard) with TA are eligible for a special military cost per credit hour at GCU.
+Military students (Active Duty, Active Reserve, Active Guard) with TA are eligible for a special military cost per credit hour in our GCU Online and Evening programs.
 This rate also applies to spouses of active service members.
 In addition, GCU waives the Learning Management System Fee and Canyon Connect Fee for these students, including spouses.
 Veteran students are granted a 10 percent scholarship off tuition.

 Can I double up sooner to take advantage of my benefits?

-Yes, you can double up if you meet GCU requirements according to GCU policy.
+Yes, you can double up if you meet GCU requirements according to GCU policy handbook.

-How much BAH will I be receiving for your program?
+How much BAH will I be receiving for my program?

 This number varies based on the individual.
-Please refer to vets.gov for more information.
+Please refer to VA.gov for more information.

 If I’m deployed while in class, will I be held responsible for the cost if I cannot complete it?